Invited session 21:

 Invited session 24:

-Preparing for the Future of Ports: EU funded enabling tools & technologies
+Preparing for the Future of Ports: EU funded enabling tools, technologies & policies

 Despite being essential for the European economy, influencing modal decisions and the whole transport chain, Ports create externalities that must be mitigated.
 Several challenges arise in the quest for the modernisation of Ports, among which, the need for emission reduction, sustainability, port-city interface and digitalisation of processes.
 This workshop, organised by ETP ALICE, four Horizon 2020 funded projects (DocksTheFuture, COREALIS, PortForward & Pixel) and an INTERREG project (ResQU2), will focus on bringing together different perspectives, stemming from the several tools and technologies developed within the scope of the projects, which will greatly contribute towards the Port(s) of the Future vision.